rishitesh24/BCS_BrainSpy/model_/model1/readme.md

 4. Conclusion
+   Highly overfitting model
+   Model Accuracy: 60%

-   The MONAI 3D ResNet-based pipeline effectively classifies Alzheimer's disease stages using structural MRI.
+   The MONAI 3D ResNet-based pipeline can effectively classifies Alzheimer's disease stages using structural MRI but due to overfitting accuracy is very low.

 5. Resources